ManishPalsaniya23/Neural-Network/README.md

 # Neural-Network
-Implementation of neural network from scratch in python for MNIST dataset
+Implementation of Neural Network from scratch in python for MNIST dataset